fieldtrip/website/tutorial/source/sensitivity_maps.md

 ## Compute sensitivity from the leadfield

 We compute the sensitivity maps by looping over all source positions and by computing the sensitivity for each dipole using the SVD.
 For free orientation we take the largest singular value of the full leadfield matrix.
 For fixed orientation we project the leadfield onto the known cortical surface normal and compute its norm.
-Since we need to compute the sensitivity maps for multiple senmsor arrays, it is convenient to make that code in a separate function.
+Since we need to compute the sensitivity maps for multiple sensor arrays, it is convenient to make that code in a separate function.

 Copy the following code and paste it in a local MATLAB file `ft_sensitivitymap.m` that you save on your own computer.